thecapacity/CleaningData_CourseProj/CodeBook.md

 **Note:** This content was created with data downloaded on: `Sat.
 Dec 20 12:42:26 2014`, which is approximately **60M** zipped.

+The data included in this repository is intended to adhere to the philosophy of [Tidy Data] (http://vita.had.co.nz/papers/tidy-data.pdf) with some class-specific nuances (such as removing rowNames when saving the file).

 The stages in this `CodeBook` are broken down into:

 1. **Data Acqusition** _(optional)_